Features

 run ID minted per crabbox run when a coordinator is configured

-Slugs are not recycled.
-When a lease ends, the slug stays free for any future lease that happens to hash to it; the small vocabulary makes that collision-by-hash possible but rare in practice.
+Slugs are not reserved after a lease ends.
+The next lease that happens to hash to the same base slug will reuse it; the small vocabulary makes that possible but uncommon in practice.

 Related docs: